awwong1/auto_qt_detector/README.md

 Or, explicitly specifying the lead:
     `ecg.exe s0010_re.dat 1`.

-The output of the ecg.cpp program is (TODO).
-Note that PhysioNet .dat files must also include the .hea header file.
+(Note that PhysioNet .dat files must also include the .hea header file.)

+The output of the ecg.cpp program is the list of annotations and the mean heart rate.
+Annotations and heart rate information are also saved to disk as .atr and .hrv files alongside the original recording.

 ### Who do I talk to? ###